wexu5990/wexu5990_9103_10E/README.md

 To enhance drawApples() function with animation using timers and events, I add setTimeout() into the function to animate the drawing of apples at different times, creating a sequence effect.

+I also add the animateBranches() by using setInterval() function to incrementally update the growthFactor and calls redraw() to refresh the drawing.
+This makes the branches appear to grow over time.